• Facebook

 Notes

-• You can swap the plain / all-purpose flour in this recipe for self-raising flour of the same 170 g quantity and reduce the baking powder down to only 1 tsp.
+• Swap your plain flour for self-raising flour and reduce the baking powder to only 1 tsp.

 Nutrition